Are Leg Extension Alternatives Viable?

 Place the barbell or dumbbells across the cruces of your hips in front or even rest them on the upper quads.
 Though not ideal, this compression won’t affect the contraction, and this setup relies on far less weight than a machine hack squat.
 Smaller diameter plates like 25s may be needed to prevent them from hitting the wall.

-This leg extension alternative has you extend the hips utmost as you descend, with the knees bending while greatly beyond the toes, which really stretches the rectus femoris.
+This leg extension alternative has you extend the hips utmost as you descend, with the knees going beyond the toes, which really stretches the rectus femoris.

-Due to this extreme position though, you also require hip flexion to ascend, which may involve unique motor units or possibly the upper portions of fibers responsible for proximal vs. distal activation of the rectus femoris.
+Due to this extreme position, you also require hip flexion to ascend, which may involve unique motor units or possibly the upper portions of fibers responsible for proximal vs. distal activation of the rectus femoris.

 Vince Gironda added a special movement called a burlesque bump to achieve a full range of motion.
 I’m unsure this is needed as his variation invites hip extension for a specific phase of the movement.
 This will reduce rectus femoris involvement.